-The ProTech-SX is designed to be applied as a safety system for any size steam, gas, or hydro turbine, reciprocating engine, or plant process equipment.
-This safety PLC's fast (12 millisecond) response time, 0.5 to 32 000 rpm speed range, and integrated overspeed and acceleration detection/protection functionality, make it ideal for application on critical low-speed or high-speed rotating motors, compressors, turbines or engines.
-This standalone safety device accepts seven discrete or analog inputs and two speed inputs.
-It provides three programmable relay outputs and an analog speed output in addition to the trip relay outputs.
+The ProTech® TPS is designed to be applied as a safety system for any size steam, gas, or hydro turbine, reciprocating engine, or plant process equipment.
+This safety PLC's fast (12 millisecond) response time, 0.5 to 32 000 rpm speed range, and integrated overspeed and acceleration detection/protection functionality, make it ideal for application on critical low-speed or high-speed rotating motors, compressor, turbines or engines.
+This standalone safety device accepts 10 discrete or analog inputs per module (30 total) and one speed (MPU or PROX) input (3 total).
+Each ProTech® TPS module provides 3 programmable relay outputs (9 total) and an analog speed output (3 total) in addition to the trip relay outputs.
 Configurable logic allows the customization required to meet specific application requirements to ensure plant protection.